dougrosman/saic-webart-fa19/docs/lectures/session03.md

     -r      // (recursively copy) copy a folder and all the files inside it to a new directory
 $ history   // view 1000 recent command line entries
 $ clear     // clears the page (also cmd+k)
+$ cd ~      // change directory to home directory
+$ touch filename.txt    // create a txt file (replace 'filename' with whatever you want to anme the file)
 ```

 ## git/GitHub Review